implydata/druid-datagenerator/README.md

 Where:
 - <i>name</i> is the name of the dimension
 - <i>values</i> is a list of the values
-- <i>cardinality_distribution</i> informs the cardinality selection of the generated values (omit if cardinality is zero)
+- <i>cardinality_distribution</i> informs the cardinality selection of the generated values
+- <i>percent_missing</i> a value in the range of 0.0 and 100.0 (inclusive) indicating the stochastic frequency for omitting this dimension from records (optional - the default value is 0.0 if omitted)
 - <i>percent_nulls</i> a value in the range of 0.0 and 100.0 (inclusive) indicating the stochastic frequency for generating null values (optional - the default value is 0.0 if omitted)